kubernetes-sigs/aws-load-balancer-controller/README.md

 ```

 The following describes each annotations use, namespaces are omitted for brevity.

+- **backend-protocol**: Optional.
+Enables selection of protocol for ALB to use to connect to backend service.
+When omitted, `HTTP` is used.

 - **certificate-arn**: Optional.
 Enables HTTPS and uses the certificate defined, based on arn, stored in your [AWS Certificate Manager](https://aws.amazon.com/certificate-manager).